-It is assumed that when the resident was alive, before providing an episode of care, all staff will have risk assessed the task and applied the appropriate standard infection control precautions, e.g. hand hygiene, personal protective equipment (PPE), safe management of waste.
-The same principle should apply after the resident's death.
+When the resident was alive, before providing an episode of care, all staff should have risk assessed the task and applied the appropriate 'Standard infection control precautions' (SICPs) and, where required, 'Transmission based precautions' (TBPs).
+The same principles should apply after the resident's death.